 «As men rejoice in the freedom which the truth brings them, they are inclined to extol those whom God has employed to break the chains of error and superstition.
 Satan seeks to divert men’s thoughts and affections from God, and to fix them upon human agencies; he leads them to honor the mere instrument and to ignore the Hand that directs all the events of providence.
 Too often religious leaders who are thus praised and reverenced lose sight of their dependence upon God and are led to trust in themselves.
 As a result, they seek to control the minds and consciences of the people, who are disposed to look to them for guidance instead of looking to the Word of God.
 The work of reform is often retarded because of this spirit indulged by its supporters.» GC, 170

 Remember just because God sent us to one «town» doesn’t mean He has given us jurisdiction or responsibilities of all the other «towns».
-Make sure you are truly sent before you run, so that you don’t step on the one God really sent, to do that specific bidding on that area, on the way.
+Make sure you are truly sent before you run, so that you don’t step on the one God really sent, to do that specific bidding on that area, on the way and on that topic.

-This is very often how someone who has had a great place in God’s work can suddenly end up persecuting others God have called and caused unnecessary divisions and suspicion.
+This is very often how someone who has had a great place in God’s work can suddenly end up persecuting others God has called and caused unnecessary divisions and suspicion.

 The use of assumption when interpreting scripture: